dylandavispc/burger/pseudoCode.md

 2. Finish.

 ***ACT 3: GAME***
-1. Turn website into game where customers come in and eat burgers, when finished you get to create your own.

-2. Advance game where you must create the correct burger for the customers.
+1. Add databases of characters that will can eat burgers.
+You can then create your own character with img.